 When I did a juice fast, a few months back, I slept incredibly well.
 I woke up refreshed and didn’t feel the least bit groggy.
-What I worked out, was there was nothing for my body to process.
-Our livers work really hard at about 2-3am.
-This is when it processes through all the fats and hard to digest stuff, we eat in a day.
-When I did my juice fast, there was nothing for my liver to process or digest…so hence (I believe) why it was so much easier to sleep and wake up refreshed.
+What I worked out was that there was nothing for my body to process.
+Our livers work really hard at about 2–3am.
+This is when it processes through all the fats and stuff we eat in a day that is hard to digest.
+When I did my juice fast, there was nothing for my liver to process or digest… hence (I believe) why it was so much easier to sleep and wake up refreshed.

 2. Watching TV and sitting on the computer at night

 I have a term that I might have mentioned already, called “tickety, tickety”.
-Basically, it is like a monkey brain – repeating the same thoughts in our minds over and over again, which makes it hard to fall asleep.
+Basically, it is like a monkey brain—repeating the same thoughts in our minds over and over again, which makes it hard to fall asleep.
 I used to get a really bad case of this when I was younger.
-I find this scenario happens much worse, when I sit on my computer or watch television too late – anything that is too mentally stimulating – boring stuff on teli seems to be fine
+I find this scenario happens much worse, when I sit on my computer or watch television too late—anything that is too mentally stimulating—boring stuff on TV seems to be fine.

 3. The bed, the place and me

-Here’s the thing about Endometriosis…. it does drain the body.
+Here’s the thing about endometriosis… it does drain the body.
 It is ultimately an immune condition.
 This means, our bodies are constantly “at war”, fighting and trying to heal.
 This is exhausting stuff!
-To make matters worse, if our diets aren’t at their optimum, we are even working through all the foods, which unfortunately just add to the work load on our bodies.
+To make matters worse, if our diets aren’t at their optimum, we are even working through all the foods, which unfortunately just adds to the workload of our bodies.
 Get why you are feeling so tired now?

 To turn this around, you need to give your body foods that are easy to digest but more importantly are LOADED with nutrition and healing power.
 This means eating foods which are grown in fertile, rich soils and are ripe and full of flavour.
 This means, fresh organic foods.

-Secondly, you need extra boosting foods, which are unique in their nutrition giving qualities – they are hence called: super foods.
+Secondly, you need extra boosting foods, which are unique in their nutrition giving qualities—hence called super foods.
 They are loaded with everything your body needs but in large quantities.
-Think of Goji berries, Spirulina, Bee Pollens and Royal Jelly, Sprouted foods, Seaweeds and all those wonderful foods you can find at your local health food store.
+Think of goji berries, Spirulina, bee pollen and royal jelly, sprouted foods, seaweeds and all those wonderful foods you can find at your local health food store.
 They are selected for these amazing qualities and the more of these you can add into your diet, the more fabulous you will feel.
-One of my favourites is Noni Juice!
+One of my favorites is Noni juice!
 Just a shot a day makes a massive difference!